 We accept registration by fax, mail, in person and online; we also accept registration by phone.
-To register, you must submit the completed registration form with payment in full, if enrolled in a credit course section.
+To register, you must submit the completed registration form with payment in full for materials fee and tuition (if enrolled in a credit course section).

 Payment may be made in the form of a check or money order made payable to The University of the Arts or by credit card – American Express, MasterCard and VISA are accepted.
 Registration is accepted on a first come, first served basis.

 The University reserves the right to deny registration to any student based upon the student’s prior behavior or actions in a previous class, program or workshop at the University.

 Additionally, any current student may be dismissed from his/her class and the program if found to be disruptive or behaving inappropriately in class or on the University campus.
 Students dismissed from any UArts Continuing Studies program will be denied admission to future terms and programs.

 Students in the Division of Continuing Studies at The University of the Arts are expected to adhere to a Student Code of Conduct.